Types of Real Estate Contracts: All You Need for Your Exam

 Sales and Purchase Agreement (SPA)

 A Sales and Purchase Agreement (SPA) is the most common type of real estate contract.
 It is a deal between a buyer and a seller to transfer ownership of a specific property.
-It includes several details regarding the purchase, such as the property’s description, parties’ identities, price, and terms of possession.
-Suppose there are appliances, furniture, or anything else that goes with the property’s sale.
-In that case, it should also be stated in the document.
+It includes several details regarding the purchase, such as the property’s description, the parties’ identities, purchase price, closing date, contingencies, and terms of possession.
+Every purchase agreement must comply with the statute of frauds — the legal requirement that real estate contracts be in writing and signed by the parties to be enforceable.

 Land Contract or Contract for Deed